saphanaacademy/s4hcapi/exercises/openconnectorss4hcloudapis.md

 This info file contains links to code, help docs, etc. relevant to the Developing with the S4H Cloud APIs and Open Connectors series.
 Please note that this info file is a work in progress and subject to changes and additions.

+We will build on elements from previous videos where we used the Planned Orders API and built a Destination off that managed API.

+We will consume the Planned Orders API in a new SAPui5 application in the Neo environment in SAP Cloud Platform.
+The application will convert the data into comma separated format and then upload it as a .csv file into Google Drive.

+The application is able to interact with the Google Drive API through the SAP Open Connectors service which will be introduced in the first video.

 <img src="../images/api.jpg">

 ## <a name="gss4hapi"></a>S4H Cloud APIs and Open Connectors Application